electronut/ElectronutLabs-bluey/README.md

 ## Getting Started with Bluey

-Now that you got yourself a **bluey** here's what you need to get started.
+Now that you got yourself a **bluey**, here's what you need to get started.

 ### Building code for Bluey

+If you are just getting started with the nRF52832, we recommend that you set up and use the Nordic nRF5 SDK for programming **bluey**.
+[Click here](nrf5-sdk-setup.md) to read our *Getting Started with nRF5 SDK* guide.

 ### Uploading code to Bluey